PhilFM/Robust-M-Estimation/pypi_package/README.md

 $$\psi(r) = \frac{d\rho(r)}{dr} = \frac{r}{2} \,\mathrm{e}^{-\frac{r^2}{2\sigma^2}}
 $$
-where the width $\sigma $ of the Gaussian is known as the "wavelength" of the Welsch influence function.
+where the width $\sigma$ of the Gaussian is known as the "wavelength" of the Welsch influence function.
 Using a Gaussian influence function, whose gradient tends to zero for large errors, ensures robustness to large errors, because their influence on the solution will be very small.
 However in general it is presumed in the literature that solving M-estimation using redescending influence functions